- Home

 The Cities of San Bruno and South San Francisco have partnered to sponsor a project to study the creation of grade separations at the railroad crossings located at Scott Street in San Bruno and South Linden Avenue in South San Francisco.
 Grade separations improve safety, reduce the need for train horns, and improve traffic flow by completely separating train traffic from vehicle, bicycle, and pedestrian traffic.
 The Scott Street crossing is the last railroad crossing in San Bruno that is not grade separated.

-The Peninsula Corridor Joint Powers Board recently adopted a long-range service vision that will seek to significantly increase Caltrain service over the next twenty years.
+In 2019, the Peninsula Corridor Joint Powers Board adopted a long-range service vision that will seek to significantly increase Caltrain service through 2040.
 In the future, High Speed Rail trains will also be using the Caltrain tracks on the Peninsula.
-Here are some statistics related to these changes:
+Below are some statistics related to these changes:

 - The total number of trains traveling in both directions will increase from 10 per hour to 24 per hour during weekday peak service times